 8.30 a.m. - 5.30 p.m.

-The Library & Archives are closed on weekends and UN Geneva official holidays, as well as during our yearly inventory in late December.
+The Library & Archives are closed on weekends, UN Geneva official holidays and in the last week of December.

 Official Holidays for 2021 at the United Nations Office at Geneva: